elisa-amaral/Calculator/README.md

 # Calculator

-This project is a calculator coded in JavaScript, HTML and CSS.
+This project is a calculator coded in JavaScript and designed in HTMl and CSS.

 ## Screenshot